 Read the first three sections of the New York Times article in the link.

-One of every 12 babies born in the United States in 2008 was the child of illegal immigrants.
+One of every 12 babies born in the United States in 2009 was the child of illegal immigrants.
 The 14th Amendment automatically provides those babies with U.S. citizenship.
-The growing number of these children complicates the debate over immigration policies aimed at their parents.
+The status of these children complicates the debate over immigration policies aimed at their parents.

 Another group of young people brought into the immigration debate are those who were brought into the country illegally as small children.
 They did not make the choice to immigrate, but face the same challenges as someone who knowingly broke US law.

 Amnesty- a period when offenders are exempt from punishment

 Follow the link to listen to or read the NPR story on the Dream Act.